Saturday Storm Could Bring Rain, Wintry Mix, Snow to DC Area

 Whether you’re a snow lover or are waiting for warmth, the 10-day forecast has something to offer.

-Saturday’s forecast will be better for curling up inside with hot cocoa.

-Rain, snow and howling winds along with frigid temperatures are all on tap, Storm Team4 says.

-Saturday will start mild, but temperatures will begin to tumble as a cold front pushes into the D.C. area.
+Saturday will start mild, but temperatures will begin to tumble early in the morning as a cold front pushes into the D.C. area.

 Gusts up to 50 mph will be possible from noon until late evening.